 The Time Use Consortium

 The Time Use Consortium is an interdisciplinary network of scholars with an interest in time use & its connections with gender, work, and family well-being.
-The aim of the consortium is to connect time use researchers in the DMV area with each other -- possibly spurring new research collaborations -- and to increase awareness and communicate the value of time-use related research among policy makers, the media, and the general public.
-Affiliates meet regularly to discuss time use related research & public policy, and map new research agendas to address critical questions in the area.
+The aim of the consortium is to connect time use researchers in the DMV area with each other -- possibly spurring new research collaborations - and to increase awareness and communicate the value of time-use related research among policy makers, the media, and the general public.
+Affiliates meet regularly to discuss time use related research & public policy, and to map new research agendas to address critical questions in the area.

 Time Use Consortium Affiliates

 Jen-Hao Chen (CV) is an Assistant Professor in the Department of Sociology and Criminology at Howard University.
 Before joining Howard, he was an Assistant Professor at University of Missouri-Columbia, His research aims to deepen the understanding of how social integration and disadvantaged social positions affect health and heathy time use, which is essential for shaping policy and interventions that move us toward a healthier, more equitable society.
 His research has been published in Journal of Gerontology Psychological and Social Sciences, Journal of Health and Social Behavior, Social Science and Medicine.
 Dr. Chen's research has covered by news outlets such as the Huffington Post, New York Times, and Reuters.
 His current projects focuses on how spousal education and family relationships shape healthy time use, sleep, and cognitive function in mid and later life.